Anomalies and the Green-Schwarz Mechanism: Anomaly inflow

 It should be pointed out that although our analysis has focused on the type-IIB theory, the action~\eqref{eq:Dpbranecoupling} is valid as well in type-IIA string theory and even~$p$.
 As an example, let us work out the case of a D3-brane.
 Extracting the terms of rank four in the integrand, we have

 where, to make things simpler, we have also set~$\mathcal{R}_{N}=0$.

-A similar analysis can be carried out for orientifold planes~\cite{MorScrSe,ScrSe}, where anomalies are originated in selfdual tensor fields.
+A similar analysis can be carried out for orientifold planes~\cite{MorScrSe,ScrSe}, where anomalies are originated in self-dual tensor fields.
 The resulting coupling is expressed using the Hirzebruch polynomial introduced in eq.~\eqref{eq:Isd_grav}

 where the square root is expanded in terms of the Pontrjagin classes for the tangent and normal bundle